 I feel that I'm taking my best friends along with me on my evolutionary journey.
-In the last three decades, we have fed them vegan meals consisting of well cooked legumes and grains as the main part of the meal.
-We've learned to add cooked carrot, butternut squash, or sweet potato (an orange colored vegetable for beta carotene which the dog forms into Vitamin A in their body, like we do.)
+In the last three decades, we have fed them vegan meals consisting of well cooked legumes, some grains (buckwheat, quinoa are best) as the main part of the meal, with some vegetables (squash, small amount of cooked broccoli).
+We've learned that it is important to add cooked carrot, butternut squash, or sweet potato (an orange colored vegetable for beta carotene which the dog forms into Vitamin A in their body, like we do.)
 We also include a small amount of raw vegetables (grated carrot or beetroot, finely cut greens or cabbage, or sprouts, if the dog likes some raw foods).
-To this, we add a variety of supplements that may include: VegeDog powder, B-12 fortified nutritional yeast, non-animal derived Taurine and dash of L-carnitine, vegan vitamin D powder (if lacking sunshine), kelp and sea vegetable flakes for mineral content, DHA/EPA algae-derived supplement, Green Mush, etc. Taurine is supplemented for the prevention of heart disease (in an herbivorous diet for dogs).
+A small amount of ground seeds can be added.
+To this, we add a variety of supplements that may include: VegeDog powder, B-12 fortified nutritional yeast, non-animal derived Taurine and dash of L-carnitine, vegan vitamin D powder (and allowing them to get sunshine on belly to activate any possible making their own Vitamin D), kelp and sea vegetable flakes for mineral content, DHA/EPA algae-derived supplement, Green Mush, etc. Taurine is supplemented for the prevention of heart disease (in an herbivorous diet for dogs).
 (Both Taurine and L-carnitine sometimes replace drugs if the canine is already diagnosed with cardiomyopathy.)
 Some commercial vegan kibbles/treats now include Taurine and L-Carnitine (amino acids), but I still think it should be supplemented (but not over-supplemented) in their home-made meals; beyond the kibble.
 Finally, the meal is topped with a bit of oil that makes it irresistible (flax or hemp oil are good and are sources of omega 3 fats).
-Other additions are amylase and enzymes, cranberry to balance the urine Ph, ground flaxseed, Ultimate Meal, etc.
+Other additions are amylase and enzymes to help digestion, cranberry to balance the urine Ph, ground flaxseed, etc.

 It's not well-known that canines are metabolically omnivores.
 However, their physical requirements are not that of humans.
 I think they require more protein than I do.
 They manufacture their own vitamin C when needed.
 Certain foods we commonly eat are toxic to them.
 Metabolically speaking, dogs have a few characteristics of an omnivore such as being able to convert carotene to Vitamin A (a feline can't do this), Tryptophan to Niacin, Cysteine to Taurine and Linoleic acid and Arachidonic acid.